ftweedy/Code-Challenge-7-16-2019/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* How to run the test suite

 # Code Challenge

 This program was created as a coding challenge for a job application.
 The program take in various requests to query the two text files that act the back-end database.
 Javascript was used for the front and RubyOnRails was used for the back.